List of Neighbours characters introduced in 2004: Lucia Cammeniti

 Lucia returns to Ramsay Street to deal with her daughter Rosetta's love life after she turns her back on Carmella.
 Lucia demands to know why Rosetta turned down Johnny Brown (Lawrence Price), the man she had found for Rosetta to marry.
 Lucia tells her daughter that she will not find a man on her own and Rosetta agrees to move back home and marry Johnny.
 However, her housemates talk her out of it and she tells Lucia that she will not move back home.
 Frazer Yeats (Ben Lawson) finds Lucia and offers to keep her updated on Rosetta's life, if she makes it worth his while.
 Frazer is revealed to be Johnny's brother and he eventually falls for Rosetta and tells her about his deal with Lucia.
-Lucia returns to be introduced to her daughter's fiancee and she is shocked to find that Frazer is in a wheelchair, following an accident.
+Lucia returns to be introduced to her daughter's fiancée and she is shocked to find that Frazer is in a wheelchair, following an accident.
 Lucia tries to talk Rosetta out of marrying Frazer, but when she sees that Rosetta and Frazer are serious, she brings her aunts to Ramsay Street to plan the wedding.
 Frazer tells Lucia off and she is impressed.
 Lucia then announces that she will pay for the wedding.

 Lucia is not happy that Rocco has been released from prison for the wedding and she warns him that she will kill him if anything goes wrong.
 A couple of weeks later, Lucia comes to see Rosetta and discovers that Carmella is pregnant.
 Lucia encourages Carmella to win back the baby's father, Oliver Barnes (David Hoflin) from his girlfriend.
 Lucia tells Oliver that Carmella has feelings for him and reminds him that the baby might call someone else dad if he does not reunite with her daughter.
 Lucia arranges a lunch and uses the event to remind Carmella that it would be good if the baby is born into a stable, loving relationship.
 Carmella then tells her mother that she has moved on from Oliver.

+Janelle Timmins

-Janelle TimminsJanelle Timmins', played by Nell Feeney, is the matriarch of the Timmins family.
+Janelle Timmins', played by Nell Feeney, is the matriarch of the Timmins family.
 She is the mother of Dylan (Damien Bodie), Stingray (Ben Nicholas), Janae (Eliza Taylor-Cotter) and Bree Timmins (Sianoa Smit-McPhee).
 She made her first on-screen appearance on 11 November 2004.
 Janelle is a "bit of a bogan, a very down-to-earth country woman."